Cloth Interactive Transformer for Virtual Try-On: Introduction

-Virtual try-on (VTON), derived from fashion editing~\cite{zhu2017your, men2020controllable}, aims to transfer a desired in-shop clothing onto a customer's body image.
-There is no doubt that successfully achieving this will bring both time and energy-saving shopping experience in our daily life.
-In practice, VTON has been deployed in some big brand clothing stores or e-commerce shopping applications for its convenience.
-However, most of the existing methods are based on 3D model pipelines~\cite{alldieck2018video,lahner2018deepwrinkles, gundogdu2019garnet,guan2012drape,sekine2014virtual} and follow the traditional computer graphics convention.
-Despite the detailed results they require many labor resources, a huge time investment, and a complex data acquisition such as multi-view videos or 3D scans~\cite{pons2017clothcap} that hinder its widespread application.
-As an alternative, conditional GAN based methods such as image-to-image translation or other conditional image generation approaches~\cite{tang2019multi,tang2020local, choi2018stargan}, made some positive progress.
-However, there are still some obvious artifacts that exist in the generated results.
-To further make the final results of 2D image-based methods more realistic, the classic two-stage pipeline VTON~\cite{han2018viton} was proposed, utilizing the first stage to warp the in-shop clothing to the desired deformation style and in the second stage the warped clothing is aligned to the consumer's image.
-Though the results are improved, the performance is still far from the plausible generation.
-Many approaches following this pipeline, e.g., CP-VTON~\cite{wang2018toward}, ACGPN~\cite{yang2020towards}, and CP-VTON+~\cite{minar2020cp}, have been proposed with more competitive performance.
-However, their generated try-on results are only good for plain clothes.
-When there exist rich textures or complex patterns, the performance is considerably lower.
-This is mostly due to the fact that they did not pay sufficient attention to the input data leading to some serious mismatch phenomena in the warped in-shop clothing and consequently obtaining unsatisfying final try-on results.
-Moreover, most of the aforementioned methods directly adopt convolution neural networks (CNN) for modeling the relation within input data and the limited receptive fields of the convolution kernels are not able to capture the global long-range relations.
+However, most of the existing methods are designed based on 3D models pipelines~\cite{alldieck2018video,lahner2018deepwrinkles, gundogdu2019garnet,guan2012drape,sekine2014virtual} and follow the conventions of traditional computer graphics.
+Despite the detailed results, these methods require considerable labor resources, a significant amount of time investment, and complex data acquisition such as multi-view videos or 3D scans~\cite{pons2017clothcap} that impede their widespread application.
+Alternatively, conditional generative adversarial Networks (GANs) based methods such as image-to-image translation or other image generation approaches~\cite{choi2018stargan,dong2019fw}, recently made some positive progress.
+However, there remain some obvious artifacts in the generated results.
+To enhance the results of 2D image-based VTON methods, the classic two-stage pipeline VTON~\cite{han2018viton} was proposed, utilizing the first stage to warp the in-shop clothing item to a desired deformation style, and in the second stage, the warped cloth is aligned to the body shape of a given customer.
+While the visual result looks better than previous methods, there is still a significant gap between the overall visual quality and plausible generation.
+Many approaches following this pipeline, \emph{i.e.}, CP-VTON~\cite{wang2018toward}, ACGPN~\cite{yang2020towards}, and CP-VTON+~\cite{minar2020cp} were proposed with improved performance.
+However, these methods are limited to plain texture or simple-style clothes.
+Their performance suffers when dealing with complicated cases like rich textures or complex patterns.
+To address this issue, Xu \textit{et al.} \cite{xu2021virtual} introduced an intermediate operation that takes the transformation of the target person's image into consideration.
+But the improvement in visual performance is achieved at the cost of a more complex network architecture, which is time-consuming for training such a model.
+In addition, we also noticed that most of the previous methods rarely pay enough attention to the correlations between two crucial input information, \emph{i.e.}, the cloth-agnostic person information and the in-shop cloth information.
+Hence, there will be some inevitable mismatch phenomena occurring in the warped in-shop cloths, and consequently, it degrades the quality of the final try-on results.
+Moreover, for VTON, it's essential for a model to learn where to sample the pixels in the cloth image and where to reallocate them in the human body region.
+Hence, modeling the long-range dependencies is essential for achieving realistic try-on results.
+However, most of the previous methods use pure convolutional neural networks (CNNs) for modeling long-range dependencies.
+Since the pure CNN-based methods struggle to establish the long-range dependencies due to the design nature of the convolutional kernels, the final try-on performance is decreased.